History of Carleton Presidents

 Stephen R. Lewis Jr.

 Lewis, a graduate of Williams College and Stanford University, had been a professor in economics at Williams and had a position as economic consultant to the government of Botswana.
 During his 15-year tenure, Lewis presided over a successful $158.5 million “Assuring Excellence” campaign.
 Among the new buildings constructed on campus during his tenure were nine student townhouses, the Language and Dining Center, the Recreation Center, Hulings Hall, the Center for Mathematics and Computing, and the Alumni Guest House.
 The Multicultural Alumni Network was organized, and the college saw record increases in student applications for admission.
+Steve Lewis was appointed President Emeritus by the Carleton Board of Trustees in October 2011.

 Robert A. Oden Jr.

 Robert A. Oden Jr. retired from Carleton College in summer 2010 after having been a leader in higher education for more than 30 years.
 He was president of Kenyon College from 1995 to 2002 and headmaster of the Hotchkiss School from 1989 to 1995.
 During his tenure at Carleton, Oden's leadership and vision for the College was realized through many initiatives, including the largest capital campaign in Carleton history, Breaking Barriers, Creating Connections: The Campaign for Carleton, which raised more than $300 million.
 His leadership transformed the college on many fronts, including leading the faculty in the College's first systematic curriculum review in 50 years; championing the creation of an Arts Union as a center for interdisciplinary teaching and learning in the arts and beyond; and promoting intercultural understanding and global issues.
+Rob Oden was appointed President Emeritus by the Carleton Board of Trustees in October 2011.